Readiz/Vim_Mouse_Kbd_AHK/README.md

-# Vim_Mouse_Kbd_AHK
+# Vim_Mouse_Kbd_AHK with Capslock Key

 * Mouse Move Source by 4strid (https://github.com/4strid/vim_mouse_2.ahk)

 As many people knows, "Capslock" Key is not used many times for normal people.

-So, I made a simple vim-styled Mouse / Keyboard mapper for me.
+So, I made a simple vim-styled Mouse / Keyboard mapper with "Capslock".

 Below is the key guide.